* Treasury yields rise as U.S. housing data beats expectations

 * Dollar steady as housing data stems U.S. yield drop

-* Brent rises above $109, Libya oil recovery short-lived (Adds oil settlement)
+* Brent rises above $109, Libya oil recovery short-lived (Adds close of U.S. markets)

 By Herbert Lash

-NEW YORK, May 16 Global equity markets turned higher late on Friday after being down most of the session on concerns about economic growth, while government debt prices fell on surprisingly strong U.S. housing data.
+NEW YORK, May 16 (Reuters) - Global equity markets turned higher in a late-day rebound on Friday after being down most of the session on concerns about economic growth, while government debt prices fell on surprisingly strong U.S. housing data.

-A monthly gauge of U.S. consumer sentiment fell in May as a gloomy view on income growth clouded an otherwise positive economic outlook, a preliminary reading of the Thomson Reuters/University of Michigan survey showed.
+A monthly gauge of U.S. consumer sentiment fell in May as a gloomy view on income growth clouded an otherwise positive economic outlook, the Thomson Reuters/University of Michigan survey showed.

-But the Commerce Department said U.S. housing starts jumped in April and building permits hit their highest level in nearly six years, a report that offered hope the troubled American housing market could be stabilizing.
+But the Commerce Department said U.S. housing starts jumped in April and building permits hit their highest in nearly six years, offering hope the troubled American housing market could be stabilizing.

 MSCI’s all-country world index was up 0.1 percent but still off a high set on Thursday.
 The pan-European FTSEurofirst 300 index closed up 0.3 percent.

 The Russell 2000 index of small-cap companies briefly entered correction territory on Thursday, defined as a 10 percent decline from a recent high.
-It subsequently pulled back and was about 9.3 percent below its high in morning trading on Friday.
+It rose 0.63 percent on Friday, and was 9.1 percent below its recent peak in early March.

-U.S. Treasuries prices fell after the better-than-expected housing data pointed to a strengthening economy, pulling yields on benchmark 10-year noted up from six-month lows.
-They fell 5/32 in price to yield 2.5178 percent.
+U.S. Treasuries prices fell after the housing data pointed to a strengthening economy, pulling yields on benchmark 10-year notes up from six-month lows.
+They fell 5/32 in price to yield 2.5213 percent.

-The dollar held steady against major currencies as selling of the currency faded with U.S. yields stabilizing.
+The dollar held steady against major currencies as U.S. yields stabilized.